-- 1. Describe the process through which the districts will: - i. reduce incidences of bullving and harassment: - ii. reduce the overuse of discipline practices that remove students from the classroom [1]; - iii. reduce the use of aversive behavioral interventions that compromise student health and safety; disaggregated by each subgroup of student as defined below [2]: - a, each major racial and ethnic group: - b. economically disadvantaged students as compared to students who are not economically disadvantaged; - c. children with disabilities as compared to children without disabilities - d.
-English proficiency status: - e. gender: and - f. migrant status.
+1. Describe the process through which the districts will:

+i. reduce incidences of bullving and harassment:

+ii. reduce the overuse of discipline practices that remove students from the classroom [1];

+iii. reduce the use of aversive behavioral interventions that compromise student health and safety; disaggregated by each subgroup of student as defined below [2]:

+a. each major racial and ethnic group;

+b. economically disadvantaged students as compared to students who are not economically disadvantaged;

+c. children with disabilities as compared to children without disabilities d.
+English proficiency status;

+e. gender; and

+f. migrant status

 For your convenience, the prior year Consolidated District Plan approved response is provided below.
 It may be copied and modified to address the Consolidated District Plan needs.

-DO NOT use special characters, numberedor bulleted lists copied from Word, 'see above,' or N/A as this may delay the submission or approval of your plan.
+DO NOT use special characters, numberedor bulleted lists copied from Word. 'see above.' or N/A as this may delay the submission or approval of your plan.

+DO NOT use special characters, numberedor bulleted lists copied from word, see above, or N/A as this may delay the submission or approval or your pla

 All schools use the Satchel Pulse screener and lessons for Tier 1 instruction and Tiers 2/3 interventions to support social-emotional and behavioral learning.
 All schools use PBIS programs and character education programs.
 Students have digital citizenship training in K-12 yearly.
 Speakers come into the school to discuss bullying, and this is also addressed in our district's health curriculum.
-The district encourages restorative practices, and staff have been trained in Trauma Sensitive practices including mindfulness techniques designed for students with disabilities.
+The district encourages restorative practices, and staff have been trained in the use of Crisis Prevention Institute techniques.
+Teachers have also been trained in Tauma Sensitive practices including mindfulness techniques designed for students to self-regulate emotions/behaviors without leaving the classroom.Our teachers are trained to be inclusive in all classroom activities for students to self-regulate emotions/behaviors and school specific education opportunities.
 We work with local agencies to provide inclusive awareness for students in our district in the form of assemblies, PBIS activities, and school specific education opportunities.